How Anti Lock Breaking Systems Work

 Drive safely, because your anti-lock brakes are only as good as the driver using them.
 Anti-lock brakes cannot compensate for driving faster, more aggressively, or maintaining unsafe following distances.
 They cannot guarantee recovery from a spin or skid prior to an emergency braking situation.
 Avoid extreme steering maneuvers while your anti-lock brake system is engaged.

-Expect noise and vibration in the brake pedal when your anti-lock brakes are in use.
-These sensations tell you the ABS system is working properly.
 Anti-lock brake systems can stop more quickly than conventional brakes on wet paved surfaces and on icy or packed snow-covered roads.
 Stopping distances can be longer on loose gravel or freshly fallen snow, although drivers won’t experience the lock-up of the wheels usually associated with conventional hard braking.
 Therefore, drivers will still have the ability to steer around objects in front of them—such as another car.

 Know that there is a difference between four-wheel and rear-wheel ABS.
 Four-wheel ABS prevents wheel lock on all four wheels giving the driver improved control over steering.
 Drivers of four-wheel ABS cars should step firmly on the brake in an emergency stopping situation and keep their foot on the pedal.